iaretechnician/barebones-masterserver-wiki/Quick-Setup.md

 * UnetConnector - when client wants to enter a room, he receives a `RoomAccess` (which has game server ip, port and scene name).
 This script waits for access to be received, and then loads the appropriate scene.
 * Canvas/MsfUiCombined - this object contains all of the ui components from ui examples that come with master server framework.

+### 3. Game Server build

+Scene: `QuickSetup/Scenes/GameServer` + **all of the game scenes**

+GameServer scene itself is almost empty, it's used mainly to switch to another scene, where actual game server starts.
+There's an example of game server scene, which is a bit more interesting.

+Scene: `QuickSetup/Scenes/GameLevels/SimplePlatform`

+**Game Objects of interest**:

+* Msf/UnetGameRoom - this script waits for server to start, and then registers it to the master server
+* Msf/RoomTerminator - tracks the number of online players, and shuts down the game server when there are none
+* Msf/UnetServerStarter - this script analyses parameter from spawner, and uses them to start a game sever (for example, it reads `-msfAssignedPort` to know on which port to start the server)
+* Msf/ConnectionToMaster - it's automatically destroyed, because there's already "ConnectionToMaster" script from the main scene (it doesn't get destroyed).
+This is added in case you don't want to connect to master on the main scene
+* Msf/UnetConnector - this is used **by client** (remember, client and game server use the same scene.
+Of course, you can use different scenes, but I've tried to make this example simple).
+This script uses `RoomAccess` (most likely received on the previous scene) to know the address of game server, and connects to it.